 The strategic network identifies the key cycle network connections linking centres within the region for the purpose of transport.
+We recognise that there is a much larger network of roads and off-road paths that make up the cycling network and provide connections for cycling trips.
+It is expected that each TA in the region will identify their important cycle routes through development of their local cycling strategies.
 Improvements to the local network are vital to complement the strategic network and provide for all cycling trips.